PoCInnovation/Workshops/software/13.Rust/README.md

 Now that you can apply this to words, why not apply it to sentences?

 As you can see, try to do the same thing, but for whole sentences.

+To do this reuse the same function, but create a loop in your function.

 > :bulb: Here are some examples too: